martgnz/journocoders-geogrid/README.md

 const feature = topojson.feature(la, la.objects.local_authorities);
 ```

-We created a feature with our local authorities.
-Each TopoJSON can have multiple features inside so we need to specify that.
-You can use a website like [mapshaper](http://mapshaper.org) (referenced earlier) to inspect your geodata and see that in our case there's only one called `local_authorities`.
+Each TopoJSON can have multiple features inside so we need to specify one.
+You can use a website like [mapshaper](http://mapshaper.org) (referenced earlier) to inspect your geodata.
+In our case there's only one called `local_authorities`.

-We have a projection and a TopoJSON object, we need a way to render those objects to the screen.
+We have a projection and a TopoJSON object, let's render those objects to the screen.
 For that there's the `d3.geoPath` function, that transforms coordinates to SVG.

 ```javascript
 const path = d3